ozoid/ffmpeg_cpp/README.md

 This is my working attempt at playing videos and streams using the FFmpeg library in C++.
 Tested with FFmpeg version: 6.1.1

-First create an instance of the FFmpeg class, then run Init().
 The code separates loading a file from the decoding.
 Loading/connecting of video, streams and webcams can be initiated with loadVideoFile(filename,isDevice), passing in the name of the file or device and setting the isDevice boolean to true if the device is a webcam.
 The function loadVideoFileAsync(filename,isDevice) will start a thread and load the file or stream returning immediately.

 Once a file or stream is loaded isLoaded() will return true and the VideoStatus will be LOADED.